Dev: About Conditional Elements

 Be sure to review the considerations listed above so we can process your form successfully.
 Then complete the form that opens when you click the button below.

-The purpose of this element was include the text above and the button that opens the waitlist application form on the Waitlist Process page on the condition that the waitlist is open.
+When this element is active, the message that the waitlist is open and the button that links to the waitlist application form appears on the Waitlist Process page.
 Its white background is displayed as light grey here.
-The instructions How to Open or Close the Waitlist describe how a WordPress administrator can control dates and times when the waitlist is opens and closes.
-For an explanation why this element is no longer in use, see How Menus Can Change During LLIR Processes.
+The instructions How to Open or Close the Waitlist describe how a WordPress administrator can open and close the waitlist as directed by the Registrar.

 The actual element and its associated pages in the Developer Notes have not been deleted in case they they may serve as an example of building dynamic content into the website in the future.